University of Lynchburg President Dr. Kenneth R. Garren sent the following message to members of the LC campus community Thursday evening:

 - Wellness: We strive to foster the well-being, in its many forms, of the members of the College community.

-These values describe Lynchburg College’s students, faculty and staff.
+These values describe University of Lynchburg’s students, faculty and staff.

 These values describe each of us.

 As Thomas Merton once wrote, “No man (or woman) is an island.”
-What each of us do, what we say, how we act—affects others in the community of Lynchburg College.
+What each of us do, what we say, how we act—affects others in the community of University of Lynchburg.
 Let us all truly care for each other—for their welfare, for their feelings.

 Kenneth R. Garren, PhD